fastlane/fastlane/fastlane/lib/fastlane/actions/docs/snapshot.md

 _snapshot_ runs completely in the background - you can do something else, while your computer takes the screenshots for you.

-Get in contact with the developer on Twitter: [@FastlaneTools](https://twitter.com/FastlaneTools)

 -------

 <p align="center">